TreeGAN: Incorporating Class Hierarchy into Image Generation: Introduction

-The major contributions of this paper are as follows. \begin{itemize} \item We propose TreeGAN, a generative model which incorporates class hierarchy to generate images. \item We propose two ways of incorporating class hierarchy: prior control and post constraint. \item We demonstrate the effectiveness of TreeGAN on various datasets. \end{itemize} The rest of the paper is organized as follows.
-Section 2 and 3 present the method and experimental results.
-Section 4 reviews related works.
+The major contributions of this paper are as follows. \begin{itemize} \item We propose TreeGAN, a deep generative model which incorporates class hierarchy to generate images. \item We propose two ways of incorporating class hierarchy: prior control and post constraint. \item We propose a novel hierarchy-aware class embedding approach which achieves consistency between embedding similarities and tree distances by minimizing log-determinant matrix divergence. \item We propose self-supervised regularization, which is a data-dependent regularizer based on SSL, to reduce the risk that the image encoder is biased to the data-deficient classification task on small-sized training data. \item We demonstrate the effectiveness of TreeGAN on various datasets. \end{itemize} The rest of the paper is organized as follows.
+Section 2 reviews related works.
+Section 3 and 4 present the method and experimental results.
 Section 5 concludes the paper and discusses future works.